-- 1. Put the throttle lever in the FUEL VALVE OFF position to close the fuel valve.
+- Always turn the engine OFF and turn the fuel valve to the OFF position.
 Disconnect the spark plug cap, then tilt the mower to the right side, so the carburetor side is up.
-This will help to prevent fuel leakage and hard starting due to carburetor flooding. - 2.
-Remove the two blade bolts with a 14 mm socket wrench.
+This will help to prevent fuel leakage and hard starting due to carburetor flooding. - Remove the two blade bolts with a 14 mm socket wrench.
 Use a wooden block to prevent the blade(s) from turning when removing the bolts. - 3.
 Remove the blade(s) from the blade holder.